 The SSM is based on rules and principles that govern how the metric is to be used.
 These are set out in the SSM user guide.
-The LPA will expect applicants to complete the SSM in accordance with these rules and principles.
+The LPA will expect applicants to demonstrate compliance with these rules and principles.

 Please note that either the SSM or statutory metric should be used for the whole development - you cannot use both metrics for the same part of a development or for different parts of a development.